 6. A lot of precautions were taken to protect it from earthquakes

 San Francisco is prone to earthquakes, and this type of natural calamity completely flattened the city in 1906.
-That’s why extreme precautions were taken in order to avoid a catastrophe in case another earthquake hits the city.
+That’s why extreme precautions were taken to avoid a catastrophe in case another earthquake hits the city.

 The support of the tower consists of 41 piles with a length of up to 300 feet (91 meters) that were driven into the bedrock below.
-These are stabilized with a huge foundation math of 14 feet (4.3 meters) thick.
+These are stabilized with huge foundation math of 14 feet (4.3 meters) thick.

-Pouring the concrete for this huge foundation took a grand total of 18 hours, making it one of the biggest and longest concrete pours in history.
+Pouring the concrete for this huge foundation took a total of 18 hours, making it one of the biggest and longest concrete pours in history.

 7. The site used to be occupied by a 1939 transit terminal

-In order for the construction of the tower to start, another building had to be demolished.
+For the construction of the tower to start, another building had to be demolished.
 That was the San Francisco Transbay Terminal, a building that was constructed in 1939.